-This recipe for Chinese style green beans is so easy but is packed with flavor!
-Cooked in a cast iron skillet with soy sauce, onions and garlic, then topped with sesame seeds, it’s the perfect addition to a homemade Chinese dinner!
+This recipe for Chinese-style green beans is so easy but is packed with flavor!
+Cooked in a cast iron skillet with soy sauce, onions and garlic then topped with sesame seeds, it’s the perfect addition to a homemade Chinese dinner!

 One of my favorite parts of this dish is just how versatile it is!
 From how you cook it to the spices you use, you can really customize it specifically for your family.

 I’ll be the first to admit that green beans aren’t top of my list when it comes to favorite veggies.
 In fact, they aren’t even in the top 5.
-But when they’re made with caramelized onions and covered in a soy-based Asian sauce, I change my tune quickly!
+But when they’re made with caramelized onions and covered in a soy-based Asian sauce, I changed my tune quickly!

 How to Make Easy Chinese Green Beans

 I made my green beans in a cast iron skillet, but you really could use a regular skillet or a wok as well.
 I just will pretty much always reach for a cast iron skillet, because I’m convinced it adds a deeper flavor to food.

 Start by trimming your fresh, long green beans.
 I just snap the end off with the string.
 It takes me a couple of minutes to trim a pound of green beans.

 Then, add about a tablespoon of canola oil to your pan over medium heat.

 While that’s heating up, dice a small onion.
 Now here’s where you can start tweaking my recipe a little.
 I like my onions caramelized!
 Like really, really caramelized almost to the point of being burnt.